TheRealToxicDev/docs.paradisebots.net/docs/internal/resources/errors/index.md

 title: Troubleshooting
 ---

 Paradise Bot List uses a Custom Error schema which is provided via the Paradise API.
-If you find yourself on an error page don't worry just copy the link to the page and reference this docs page for explanations in the error.
+If you find yourself on an error page don't worry just copy the link to the page and reference this docs page for explanations on the error.

 ---